robert-westenberger/knowledgebase/project-ideas-career.md

 8. Lecture notes from Stanford or MIT or another university can also be a great way to get a big picture of the evolution of techniques for a given data structure or problem.
 For example, these lecture notes are just brilliant for getting started with stuff around memory hierarchies: https://www.eidos.ic.i.u-tokyo.ac.jp/~tau/lecture/parallel_d...

+---

+1. Learning (fundamental) stuff deeply is the way to become great.

+2. But knowing how stuff works fundamentally at an abstract level (e.g. being able to write your own toy OS) is not directly economically useful (and/or very time consuming to get to that stage).
+So it won't get you a job.

+3. So for starters learn just one thing that people actually use (say git) deeply at a concrete level.
+That is economically useful, because most devs will only have fairly superficial git skills, so you becoming the go-to person for git will provide economic value to the company.

+4. At the same time, this is an effective way to bootstrap a more abstract deep understanding.
+E.g. if you really master git, you will also learn a fair amount of abstract concepts that go beyond the concrete tool (deep understanding of git implies the ability to implement at least a toy version yourself, which will teach you useful stuff; in particular if you can implement your own version of git you are probably already better than 90% of programmers).

+5. Be mindful that you will be blinkered at this stage (because you only know a single thing and thus lack a basis for comparison), so don't become opinionated yet.

+###